gilbertmazunga/World_Quant/README.md

 Binary Image Classification – AI Lab Project (Computer Vision for Deep Learning)

+Wildlife conversation

 Project Overview

 This project focuses on implementing a binary image classification model using deep learning techniques.
-The aim is to train a neural network to distinguish between two classes of images with high accuracy.
+The aim is to train a neural network to distinguish between two classes of images taken through camera traps with high accuracy.
 The task was completed as part of the AI Lab – Computer Vision for Deep Learning course at WorldQuant University.

 Acknowledgment